designOVAcz/random-image-viewer/README.md

 - Edited and tested for Windows OS
 ---

+## Features

+- 📁 **Open Any Folder:** Load images from a folder and its subfolders.
+- 🎲 **Smart Navigation:** Random image viewing with alphabetical sorting toggle.
+- 🔀 **Sorting Toggle:** Switch between random and alphabetical order with one click.
+- ⏮️ ⏭️ **History Navigation:** Go back and forward through viewed images.
+- 🕒 **Auto-Advance Timer:** Automatically switch to a new random image at set intervals, with a circular countdown overlay.
+- 🔍 **Zoom:** Zoom in/out/reset with mouse wheel, keyboard, or context menu.
+- 🖥️ **Fullscreen Mode:** Toggle fullscreen with F11 key or toolbar button for immersive viewing.
+- 👁️ **Minimal Mode:** Hide all UI elements (toolbars, status bar, window decorations) for distraction-free viewing.
+- 🖱️ **Smart Context Menu:** Right-click for actions (auto-hides when zoomed to avoid pan interference).
+- 🎨 **OS-Adaptive Theme:** Automatically detects Windows dark/light mode preferences.
+- ⌨️ **Full Keyboard Support:** Complete shortcut system for all operations.
+- 🔄 **Image Transformations:** Flip horizontal/vertical with visual state indicators.
+- 📐 **Professional Line Drawing:** Three-mode annotation system with free line tool.
+- 🖥️ **Cross-platform:** Works on Windows, macOS, and Linux.

+---

 ### 🔀 **Smart Navigation System (NEW)**

 Perfect for both random discovery and systematic browsing of image collections.